BarneyGammond/table-tennis-hall-of-fame-node/README.md

-# Table Tennis Hall of Fame API (Built with Node, Koa and MySQL)
+# Table Tennis Hall of Fame API (Built with Node JS, Koa and MySQL)

 This API can be used alongside my [table tennis tournament app](https://github.com/BarneyGammond/table-tennis-tournament) to save the winners of previous tournaments (with stats) and include them in later tournaments.
 Currently this can only be run locally.
 A PHP Laravel version of this back-end can be found [here](https://github.com/BarneyGammond/table-tennis-hall-of-fame)